usnistgov/nist-software-portal/about/using-github.md

         - Storing the recovery codes in a password manager that you might be using.
     - We recommend that you set up *MULTIPLE* 2FA options.
 This can protect your access to your account in the event that you lose access to one of your authenticators.
     - For more information, check out the [Two-factor Authentication](https://github.com/blog/1614-two-factor-authentication) post on the GitHub Blog.
     - Having trouble setting up 2FA?
-Contact the [NIST GitHub Admins](mailto:github@nist.gov) who may be able to help.
+Contact the [NIST GitHub Admins](mailto:devops@nist.gov) who may be able to help.

 ### Joining the Organization

 If you are an employee at NIST and have 2FA enabled, congratulations!
 You are eligible to join the NIST GitHub organization.

-1. Send an email, with your GitHub username included, to [github@nist.gov](mailto:github@nist.gov) from your `@nist.gov` email, requesting to be added to the organization.
+1. Send an email, with your GitHub username included, to [devops@nist.gov](mailto:devops@nist.gov) from your `@nist.gov` email, requesting to be added to the organization.

 2. After an administrator has added you to the organization, you will receive a notification email from GitHub.